 I made a batch of this blue cheese dressing the other night and whereas most kids fight over who can lick out the cookie dough or cake batter bowl (mine do that too) both of my kids were ready with spoon in hand to salvage the last remaining drop of blue cheese dressing!

-A Few Tips for Making the BEST Blue Cheese Dressing
+How to Make the BEST Blue Cheese Dressing

 Make sure to use a wedge of blue cheese versus the blue cheese that comes pre-crumbled.
 The pre-crumbled blue cheese you can buy at the store is dry and its flavor will not penetrate the dressing well.
 So use a wedge of it because it will be nice and moist inside and when you mash it up that blue cheese flavor will seep into your dressing for the ultimate flavorful blue cheese dressing.